The Common Good: what does it mean for families, for society and for government?

 - Chair: Ruth Kelly, Non Executive Board Member at Council for the Economy, Vatican and Visiting Professor at St Mary’s University, Twickenham

 The idea of the common good has been used within Catholic social teaching for many years.
 But, together with the related idea of “social justice”, it is often misunderstood as utopian or coercive.
 It is also misunderstood in utilitarian terms as an alternative to the “general welfare”.
 The common good in its true sense relates more to a settled pluralism of identities and interests, the shared life of a society to which everyone freely contributes and is able to flourish and reach fulfilment.
-At a time of great uncertainty, this event will explore the meaning of this powerful concept and why it is important in our social and political discourse now.
-Against the backdrop of the complex challenges facing the country, the panel will examine how the common good can be understood by people of all religions and none in the reweaving of a good and healthy society.
+At a time of great uncertainty, this event explored the meaning of this powerful concept and why it is important in our social and political discourse now.
+Against the backdrop of the complex challenges facing the country, the panel examined how the common good can be understood by people of all religions and none in the reweaving of a good and healthy society.

 - Edward Hadas, Research Fellow at Blackfriars, Oxford working on Moral Economics and Finance and Catholic Social Teaching, and freelance journalist writing on financial and economic topics for Reuters Breakingviews [download his opening remarks]